 Wrapping Up: Is the Paris Pass Worth It?

 So, is the Paris Pass worth it?
 That’s really up to you.
 Determine your travel style and decide what you want to experience during your trip to Paris.
-If sightseeing and museums are your thing, you really ought to consider using the Paris Pass.
+If sightseeing and museums are in the mix, you really ought to consider using the Paris Pass – provided you run the numbers first.

 I hope you’ve enjoyed this Paris Pass review, and please let me know if you have questions.
 Above all, have a great time in Paris.
 Until next time, happy traveling!